 - Up to 1 year in jail

 - A $1000 fine

 A second battery offense is automatically escalated to a third-degree felony offense.
 The penalty for third-degree felony battery is:

 - Up to 5 years in prison

 - A fine of as much as $5000

 Upgraded Assault and Battery Charges in Tampa, FL

 When weapons are used in assault and battery offenses, or when other offenses are committed during the act, charges are upgraded and penalties are increased.

 Aggravated assault charges come into play when a deadly weapon is used during the attack, or the assault is committed with the intention to commit another felony.
 A deadly weapon, in the eyes of Florida state law is defined as a weapon that is used or threatened to be used in a way likely to produce death or great bodily harm.
 Because of the broadness of the definition, Florida courts have also established instrumentalities that can be considered deadly weapons.
-These include:

 - Moving automobiles